-IF YOU TAKE early retirement, there are three key issues you need to worry about.
+IF YOU TAKE EARLY retirement, there are three key issues you need to worry about.
 First, and most important, do you have enough saved?
-In this part of the guide, we’ve talked about a 4% portfolio withdrawal rate.
+In this part of the guide, we talk about a 4% portfolio withdrawal rate.
 But if you’re quitting the workforce in your 50s, you might play it a little safer and assume not a 4% withdrawal rate, but 3% instead.

 Second, if you retire before age 59½, you could potentially face tax penalties if you tap your retirement accounts.
 There are ways around that, as you’ll learn in the chapter on taxes.
 Still, if your goal is early retirement, you might sidestep potential problems by building up your regular taxable account.